CaioCeretta/Cod3r/specialist/Trilha - React & Next/React Hooks/comments.md

         ```
         .
 With all the internal components "aware" of the context state, they can all share the same state

+  ● Applying Contexts

+    ○ SeletorDeCor component

+      ■ This component will have a `cores` array, which multiple tailwind color classes and based on clicks, the color
+      will be applied as the default color of our project

+      ■ It will have a listaCores constant which will map over all the colors in that array, and return a Button for each
+      one of them.

   ● Using useContext hook inside child components

     ○ Carrinho component